AviatrixSystems/avxlabs-docs/ace_security/docs/PDFs.md

 Please download the slides as soon as the training ends.

-They will be removed by <ins>EOD Friday of the week of the training</ins>.
+They will be removed by EOD Friday of the week of the training.

 Click this link to {Download}`ACE Security Mod01 - Introduction<files/ACE-Security-Mod01-Introduction.pdf>`